jhaji4miit/CrowdFund-3.0/README.md

 ## 🚀 Features

-- Accepts ETH contributions with goal tracking.
-- Automatically detects goal completion.
+- Secure Contributions: Users can contribute securely using Ethereum (ETH).
+- Real-time Campaign Tracking: Real-time updates on campaign progress.
-- Owner can withdraw funds if goal is met.
+- Ownership and Management: Owner can manage the campaign, extend deadlines, withdraw funds, and reset campaigns.
-- Contributors can get refunds if the goal isn’t reached.
+- Refund Mechanism: Contributors can claim refunds if the funding goal is not achieved.

-- Owner can extend campaign deadline (once).
+## Smart Contract Features

-- Tracks each contributor and their amount.
+- Contribution tracking and event logging.
-- Campaign can be reset for a new round.
-- Contributor stats: top, average, count, minimum.
-- Percentage share of each contributor.
-- Public campaign status messages.
+- Campaign state tracking (active, reached goal, withdrawn funds).
-- Ownership transfer support.
+- Ownership transfer and campaign management.

 ## 🧠 Tech Stack